Freedom or Totalitarianism

 Tuesday, March 8, 2016

-Liberty Pen: ABC News This Week With George Stephanopoulos- Donald Trump on Government-Run Health Insurance
+Liberty Pen: George Stephanopoulos- Donald Trump On Government-Run Health Insurance

 What's Donald Trump's position on health care and health insurance?
 Well to sound like Mitt Romney, it depends on which Donald you ask.
 In 2004 Donald Trump during that presidential election was asked about health care reform and said he liked the single payer government-run health insurance option, or at least was open to it.
 Lately he's expressed openness to the individual mandate when it comes to health insurance which is already in the 2010 Affordable Care Act.
 The individual mandate was actually offered by the Neoconservative Heritage Foundation in 1993.
 And was part of the Senate Republican alternative to the Clinton Administration's health care reform plan in 1993-94.
 Now he's saying that he would repeal the ACA, but would have some insurance plan for people who simply can't afford health insurance, but hasn't laid out yet what that would be.